If you’re a serious at-home pizza maker, you may not have a wood-fired oven on hand — but you probably have a pizza stone.

 However, one bread expert says there’s a better way to pizza perfection.

 Scientist and serious foodie Nathan Myhrvold is a firm believer in the baking steel, which he first mentioned in his best-selling, multi-volume cookbook Modernist Cuisine.
-In his latest baking behemoth (co-written with Francisco Migoya), the 2,500-page, $812 Modernist Bread (on sale for $664 at Indigo), Myhrvold sings steel’s praises yet again.
+In his more recent baking behemoth (co-written with Francisco Migoya), the 2,500-page and $812 Modernist Bread (on sale for about $700 at Indigo), Myhrvold sings steel’s praises yet again.

 “It just works a lot better [than a pizza stone]” says Myhrvold of this thick, completely flat baking sheet.
 Like a pizza stone, the baking steel is quite heavy and you need to preheat it for about 45 minute.
 As for cleanup, you can treat your steel like a cast iron skillet — simply scrub it down (but avoid using soap) and season it before putting it away.